mpeleshenko/mynotsominishell/README.md

-What works:
+#####What works:
-resize
+- resize
-left/right arrows
+- left/right arrows
-Ctrl-A
+- Ctrl-A
-Ctrl-E
+- Ctrl-E
-Ctrl-L
+- Ctrl-L
-normal input
+- normal input

-What doesn't work:
+- history loading
-up/down arrows
+- up/down arrows

+#####What doesn't work:
-history
+- history
-Backspace (not completed)
+- Backspace (not working in middle of command)
-Ctrl-K
+- Ctrl-K
-Ctrl-Y
+- Ctrl-Y
-Inserting characters in the middle of the command
+- Inserting characters in the middle of the command